 Hylamide is formulated at a pH of 5.5 – 6.5, and is alcohol-free, oil-free, silicone-free, nut-free, vegan, and gluten-free.

-“Buffet” is formulated at a pH of 4.5-5.5, is alcohol-free, silicone-free, nut-free, vegan, and gluten-free.
+“Buffet” is formulated at a pH of 4.5-5.5, and is alcohol-free, silicone-free, nut-free, vegan, and gluten-free.
 “Buffet” is not oil-free, as it contains a small amount of PEG-40 Hydrogenated Castor Oil which acts as an emulsifier.

 One of the biggest noticeable differences between SubQ and “Buffet” is the product texture and consistency.
 “Buffet” isn’t really the most comfortable serum to use on your skin.
 It tends to be a little sticky and tacky and takes some time to dry.